Webinar

 Capital markets match those who have capital to invest with businesses, government entities and individuals seeking capital to underwrite their plans.

-Bond market performance in 2024
+Bond market vulnerabilities

 Current capital market drivers

-While these factors are likely to have the greatest impact on equity and fixed income markets, investors need to be aware that other events can temporarily affect the markets and potentially contribute to investor uncertainty.
+While these factors are likely to have the greatest impact on equity and fixed income markets, investors need to be aware that other events can temporarily impact the markets and potentially contribute to investor uncertainty.
+Read more about our capital market perspective in our quarterly investment outlook.

 Capital markets explained